tobyjsullivan/es/README.md

 ### Security

-* Content should be encrypted in transit and in storage.
+* Content is encrypted in transit and in storage.
-* Any metadata about content (such as filenames) should also be encrypted in transit and in storage.
+* Any metadata about content (such as filenames) is also be encrypted in transit and in storage.

 ### Architecture